Protecting the home front: Cities battle to keep computer systems safe from cyberattack

 Biography

-Dr. Michael Nowatkowski is an Associate Professor with the School of Computer and Cyber Sciences.
-He also serves as the Head of
+Dr. Michael Nowatkowski is a professor with Augusta University's School of Computer and Cyber Sciences.
+He also serves as the director of AU’s Cyber Institute and head of Cyber Programs of Study.

 Hardware and Embedded Systems